-- BEAR Scotland will adhere to their Carbon Management Policy. - Where possible, the works will be undertaken utilising a daytime work pattern to reduce the requirement for additional lighting. - Local contractors and suppliers will be used as far as practicable to reduce fuel use and greenhouse gas emitted as part of the works. - Where possible, materials will be sourced locally to reduce greenhouse gas emissions associated with material movement, and waste will be disposed at local landfill.
+- BEAR Scotland will adhere to their Carbon Management Policy. - The requirement for additional lighting will be reduced as far as reasonably practicable. - Local contractors and suppliers will be used as far as practicable to reduce fuel use and greenhouse gas emitted as part of the works. - Where possible, materials will be sourced locally to reduce greenhouse gas emissions associated with materials movement, and waste will be disposed at local landfill.